-The 7711HDC has 3 LED Status indicators on the main circuit board front card edge to show operational status of the card at a glance.
-Figure 7-1 shows the location of the LEDs and card edge controls.
+The 7712HDC has 3 LED Status indicators on the main circuit board front card edge to show operational status of the card at a glance.
+Figure 9 shows the location of the LEDs and card edge controls.

-Two large LEDs on the front of the board indicate the general health of the module:
+Two large LEDs on the front of the board indicate the general health of the module

-LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a valid input signal or if a local input power fault exists (i.e.: a blown fuse).
-The LOCAL FAULT indication can also be reported to the frame through the FRAME STATUS jumper.

-MODULE OK: This Green LED indicates good module health.
-It will be On when a valid input signal is present, and the board power is good.

-VIDEO PRESENT This Green LED will be ON when there is a valid video signal present at the module input.
+- LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a valid input signal or if a local input power fault exists (i.e.: a blown fuse).
+The LOCAL FAULT indication can also be reported to the frame through the FRAME STATUS jumper. - MODULE OK: This Green LED indicates good module health.
+It will be On when a valid input signal is present, and the board power are good. - VIDEO PRESENT This Green LED will be ON when there is a valid video signal present at the module input.

 GENLOCK This Green LED will be ON when there is a signal present at the module genlock input.
 This LED does not indicate that a correct signal appropriate for the current video format is present.
+Refer to table 4 for valid Video format and input Genlock combinations.